-What Does It Mean To Be Board Certified?
+What Does it Mean for a Lawyer to Be Board Certified?

 In Texas, we have a board certification process for attorneys that can apply if they have a certain competency level, and if they have a certain education level, and experience level in different areas.
 One of those areas is Personal Injury.
 A subset of Personal Injury law is Disability Law, and I have board certification in that area, which only about 3% of Texas attorneys have.